Updated: 1st August 2021

 The impact on your retirement savings

-Obviously if you have lost your job or your income has fallen significantly due to COVID-19 being able to access up to $20,000 from your superannuation may be a critical lifeline.
+Obviously if you have lost your job or your income has fallen significantly due to COVID-19 being able to access your superannuation may be a critical lifeline.
 In making the decision to do it you need to consider a number of things including:

 - your current financial position – including current income, expenses and debt

-- other options that might be available to you – including government benefits such as JobKeeper, JobSeeker and the Coronavirus Supplement, mortgage relief and concessions and rebates that might reduce your expenses
+- other options that might be available to you – including government benefits such as JobSeeker, COVID-19 Disaster Payment, Pandemic Leave Disaster Payment and mortgage relief and concessions and rebates that might reduce your expenses

 - the impact on your retirement savings

-Estimating the impact of withdrawing up to $20,000 from your superannuation is difficult and depends on a number of things including:
+Estimating the impact of withdrawing money from your superannuation is difficult and depends on a number of things including: